Chapter 15: Communication of Chemical Hazards

 - If a chemical substance is prepared for another user outside of the laboratory, the requirements of the OSHA Hazard Communication Standard (29 CFR 1910.1200) must be met, including preparation of a SDS.
 Contact EH&S for assistance with preparation of SDSs.

 Before using a new chemical, laboratory workers should review the SDS.
 Consequently, all laboratory workers must know the location of the SDSs that are maintained by the laboratory, and how to obtain SDSs covering additional chemicals used in the laboratory.

 - Copies of many SDSs are forwarded to EH&S by chemical vendors.
 These SDSs can be accessed from the EH&S SDS Database.

 - EH&S subscribes to an electronic database that includes SDSs and other sources of chemical hazard information.
-The database is available to the UNR community (via campus computers only) through the EH&S web site as follows:
+The database is available to the University community (via campus computers only) through the EH&S web site as follows:

 - Go to the EH&S Safety Data Sheet (SDS) Retrieval page